surajmandalcell/elementary-x/README.md

 Open an app you wish to test your changes on.
 Open Gtk Inspector with the keyboard shortcut Shift + Ctrl + D, then navigate to the tab "Custom CSS".
 Your changes here will take immediate effect on the focused app.

-We use [stylelint](http://stylelint.io/) for CSS linting.
-For testing locally:
-* You will need `npm` installed.
-* Run `npm install` to grab stylelint.
-You will only need to do this once.
-* Run `npm test` and it will lint all the CSS files